awsdocs/amazon-ec2-user-guide-windows/doc_source/config-windows-multiple-ip.md

-# Configuring a Secondary Private IPv4 Address for Your Windows Instance in a VPC<a name="config-windows-multiple-ip"></a>
+# Configuring a Secondary Private IPv4 Address for Your Windows Instance<a name="config-windows-multiple-ip"></a>

-On the EC2\-VPC platform, you can specify multiple private IPv4 addresses for your instances\.
-After you assign a secondary private IPv4 address to an instance in a VPC, you must configure the operating system on the instance to recognize the secondary private IPv4 address\.
+You can specify multiple private IPv4 addresses for your instances\.
+After you assign a secondary private IPv4 address to an instance, you must configure the operating system on the instance to recognize the secondary private IPv4 address\.

 Configuring the operating system on a Windows instance to recognize a secondary private IPv4 address requires the following:
 + [Step 1: Configure Static IP Addressing on Your Windows Instance ](#step1)